ansible-community/ansible-build-data/README.md

   The version specifies the exact version of the collection that appeared in that release of Ansible.
 This file will be created by the ``antsibull-build single`` command.

+## Adding a new collection

+### Next Ansible major release

+To add a collection to the next Ansible major release that has not reached feature freeze:

+* Add the collection to the `ansible.in` file in a sub-directory named with a corresponding number.

+### The current Ansible major release

+To add a collection to the next minor release of the current Ansible major version:

+* Add the collection to the `ansible.in` file in a sub-directory named with a corresponding number.
+* In the same sub-directory, add the collection and its version range to the `ansible-X.build` file.